xakpc/DotnetPrompt/Docs/docs/Prompts/few_shots_example.md

 > Boris Roizman is the founder of the Museum of Nevyansk Icon, the first private museum to collect icon-paintings, located in Yekaterinburg, Russia.
 The museum houses over 600 exhibits, including icons, gospel covers, crosses, books, and wooden sculptures, ranging from The Egyptian Mother of God (1734) to Christ Pantocrator (1919).
 Roizman was responsible for finding, searching, and restoring the icons.
 ```
 Note: Roizman actual name is [Yevgeny](https://en.wikipedia.org/wiki/Yevgeny_Roizman)

-There are better ways to Summarize big texts like this.
-Check [Summarization section]() for several examples of pre-built chains for text summarizing.

 ## Zero-shot text classification